pi-star-2025/pi_star/101_floors.md

 It was 101 floors, or -101.

 In some ways, bc of super high consciousness, our branch of time has 101-force intelligence.
 Think of word choice for example.
 We are all *like birds* chirping about the tineist little details with so much precision.
-So much caring about words.
+So much data with words.

 ##